Raku/z/README.md

                     # Yup.
 LOCAL, not VM.
 It's under `vm` because you'd use
                     # this command to sync local when editing locally and
                     # committing remotely

+z q  # opens Grammar/Actions/World/Optimizer in atom editor; assumes we're
+     # in the root of a rakudo checkout
 ```

 ----